The spectrality of Cantor-Moran measure and Fuglede's Conjecture

-In this paper, we focus on the spectrality of the Moran measures supported outside the unit interval under a natural assumption $\sup_n\#B_n<\infty$.
-Our main goal is to characterize the existence of equi-positive subsequences of $\{\nu_n\}$.
-In order to complete it, we introduce the concepts of \textit{Double Points Condition(DPC)} and \textit{DPC Set} to characterize the existence equivalently on $\mathbb{R}$(Theorem \ref{thm2.1}).
-As an interesting application, we show that all singular continuous Cantor-Moran measures are spectral.
-For those absolutely continuous Cantor-Moran measures $\mu_{\{R_n,B_n\}}$, we find that a necessary and sufficient condition for the existence of equi-positive subsequences of $\{\nu_n\}$ is $\gcd_{j\geq n}\{\gcd B_j\}\equiv1$ for all $n\geq1$.
-Significantly, if the Moran set $\sum_{n=1}^\infty(R_nR_{n-1}\cdots R_1)^{-1}B_n$ is a translational tile on $\mathbb{R}$, then Fuglede's Conjecture holds in this case.
+In this paper, we focus on the spectrality of the Cantor-Moran measures supported outside the unit interval under a natural assumption $\sup_n\#B_n<\infty$.
+Our main goal is to study the existence of equi-positive subsequences of $\{\nu_n\}$.
+To complete it, we introduce the concepts of \textit{Double Points Condition(DPC)} and \textit{DPC Set} to characterize the existence equivalently on $\mathbb{R}$(Theorem \ref{thm2.1}), which settles part of Conjecture 9.3 of \cite{AFL19}.
+As an interesting application, we show that all singular continuous Cantor-Moran measures are spectral(Theorem \ref{thm2.2}).
+For those absolutely continuous cases, we study the relation between equi-positivity and Fuglede's Conjecture on Cantor-Moran sets.
+We find that a necessary condition for equi-positivity of $\mu_{\{R_n,B_n\}}$ is that the support of $\mu_{\{R_n,B_n\}}$ is a translational tile.
+Under some assumptions, the necessary condition is also sufficient.

 The main difficulties of this paper are reflected in the following aspects.

 $\bullet$ When we consider the equi-positivity of $\{\nu_n\}$ on $\mathbb{R}$, Proposition \ref{thm3.6} tells us that it is a crucial step to deal with the possible weak limit of $\{\nu_n\}$ when the integral periodic zero set of the weak limit is nonempty.
 By \cite{AFL19}, we know the weak limit of $\{\nu_n\}$ can only be $\frac{1}{2}(\delta_{\{0\}}+\delta_{\{1\}})$ when $\text{spt}\nu_n\subset[0,1]$, but the weak limit may be varied in our case.
 How to find the subsequence $\{\nu_{n_k}\}$ and determine its weak limit is a tough question.
 To solve this problem, we use the diagonal principle to determine the form of the weak limit.
 Then by Argument Principle, Arzel\`a-Ascoli Theorem, Wiener theorem and some techniques, we obtain sufficient conditions for the existence of equi-positive subsequences of $\{\nu_n\}$.